6.4.2.20 Income test exemptions for individuals in receipt of income support

 Exempting periods on income support - FTB Part B

-FTB Part B is exempt from the primary earner income test for any period when an individual and/or their partner receive an income support payment (see 3.1.9.20 for details on the primary earner income test).
+FTB Part B is exempt from the primary earner income test for any period that an individual and/or their partner receive an income support payment at a rate above nil (see 3.1.9.20 for details on the primary earner income test).
 Therefore, the primary earner is 'quarantined' for the income test during this time.

-However, for any periods of the financial year the individual and their partner do not receive an income support payment, the primary earner income test must be met.
-For the purposes of the income test, the primary earner's ATI for the entire financial year is considered, including any income support payments received.
-If the primary earner's ATI is above the primary earner income limit, the family is not eligible for FTB Part B during any period the primary earner or their partner did not receive an income support payment.
+However, for any periods of the income year that the individual and their partner do not receive an income support payment, or are serving an employment income nil rate period and their rate of income support is nil, the primary earner income test must be met.
+For the purposes of the income test, the primary earner's ATI for the entire income year is considered, including any income support payments received.
+If the primary earner's ATI is above the primary earner income limit, the family is not eligible for FTB Part B during any period the primary earner or their partner did not receive an income support payment or were serving an employment income nil rate period.

 Note: The secondary earner income test for FTB Part B applies regardless of whether the primary earner or secondary earner is receiving an income support payment.
 (See 3.1.9.20 for details on the secondary earner income test.)